ginger51011/hehe-maker/README.md

 HeHE-maker is capable of using relative paths to find the directory/folder of your input/output.
 As default (i.e. no input and/or output is passed), HeHE-maker will set the current directory/folder as both input and/or output.
 For example, if all pages to a paper is saved in a folder at `~/Documents/HeHE`.
 If we position ourselves in that directory and run `hehemaker`, we will create `print.pdf` and `web.pdf` in that `~/Documents/HeHE`.

 #### Little Timmy

+** Little Timmy is a bit off his meds, and has not read the changelog.
+He can now use direct paths, for example "~./somedir/target.pdf" instead of making folders directly.
+This can have unforseen consequences (or just boring) consequences together with making a paper, there you should continue to use directories **

 Little Timmy has an old printed version of a paper as a PDF file, `old.pdf`, but he wants to censor the article on pages 4-5 and replace it with a two-page ad.
 He saves `old.pdf` in an otherwise empty directory `~./somedir/` and saves his ad in the (otherwise empty) directory `~./ad/`.